 Injuries and property damage in rear-end collisions can be costly.
-Those who suffered injuries at the hands of a negligent driver will want to prove fault for pursuing compensation.
-In many cases, consulting with a car accident lawyer can help to determine who is at fault.
+Those who suffered injuries at the hands of a negligent party will want to prove fault in order to pursue compensation.
+In many cases, consulting with a car accident lawyer can help determine who is at fault.

 Reasons for Rear-End Collisions